-Hayat Market: On number four is Hayat Market.
+On number four is Hayat Market which is one of the most antique places to visit in Jeddah.
 This is a commercial center that stays abandoned for merely thirty years or so.
 It stands isolated in Azizia District.

 They say time has stopped there because you can see signboards, cars, and buses all that date back to the 80's!
 What adds to the spookiness of this area is the children playing area with rusted metal, broken and shattered windows, unit signboards etc.

 It is said that this building is haunted so no one even tries to go there.
-However, if you are adventurous, just visit this place next Friday.
+However, if you are adventurous, put it on your things to do in Jeddah.
 GPS Coordinates: 21.5475958, 39.212324

-Ottoman Fort, Usfan Fort: On number five is the unexplored Ottoman Fort, Usfan Fort.
+On number five is the unexplored Ottoman Fort, Usfan Fort which is a unique archeological place to visit in Jeddah.
 This was built by the Ottomans nearly centuries ago.
 This is located in the north of the city around sixty kilometers north of Jeddah.

 This fort stands on top of a small hill from where you can view a vast and open desert.
 It was built as a resting area for the pilgrims in the north.
 GPS Coordinates: 21.916297, 39.3399834

-Moon Valley: On number six is the very famous Moon Valley which eye opener mountain formations that leave one in shock!
+On number six among the places to visit in Jeddah is the very famous Moon Valley which eye opener mountain formations that leave one in shock!
 This is located close to the Usfan.
 These rock formations date back to thousands of years.

 This place has beautiful views which make it very popular amongst Jeddah residents.
 Usually, they come here for camping.
 If you do come by here make sure you do not miss out the sunset view!
 GPS Coordinates: 22.046436, 39.478017

 Briman Junk Yard